 Our purpose is to spread and share authentic information substantiated by the presenters’ experiences.
 The conversations will serve as oral histories that record the lives and works of people who have contributed to the evolution of the textile field by building on tradition with innovation and passing on knowledge to upcoming generations.

 Shibori has become an international textile term because no equivalent has been identified.
 Other languages have no term that encompasses all the various shaped-resist techniques, nor is there English terminology for all of the individual methods, which often have been incorrectly lumped together as “tie-and-dye.”
 In the 1970s, three terms to describe some of the shibori methods came into international usage: plangi, used for the process of gathering and binding cloth, may be a Malay-Indonesian derivative from the word pelangi (rainbow); banda, bandhani, or bandhej are Indian terms for the process of plucking or gathering and binding; and tritik, used for stitch-resist, may be a Malay-Indonesian derivative from the word titik (dots).
 However, these three terms represent only two of the most useful processes, stitch-resist and bound-resist.
 No other term in the international textile vocabulary but “shibori” encompasses the entire range of shaped-resist dyeing techniques.
-There has been continuing research on global shibori traditions including amaras, a pre-Columbian bound-resist; nuet of Tunisia and Morocco; many shibori variations in Central and West Africa; and more.
+There has been continuing research on global shibori traditions including amaras, a pre-Columbian bound-resist; nuet of Tunisia and Morocco; many shibori variations in Central and West Africa such as adire oniko in Nigeria; and more.

 Conversations with Cloth, Fall-Winter 2020-21

 Streaming webinar series on Zoom took place on 10/28, 11/18, 12/9, 2020 and 1/6, 2021.